 4.3 Customary Arbitration/ Traditional Dispute Resolution

-It is worthwhile to note that even before the advent of colonialism and establishment of the modern state in Africa, Botswana included, pre-colonial societies in Africa had indigenous or their own ways and means of settling their disputes.
+It is worthwhile to note that even before the advent of colonialism and establishment of the modern state in Africa, , pre-colonial societies, Botswana included had indigenous or their own ways and means of settling their disputes.
 These mechanisms included mediation and arbitration though not described then as such.
 This means were preferred because of their capacity to promote cohesion even after disruptive disputes.

 4.3.1 The Botswana Kgotla System: A Mechanism for Traditional Conflict Resolution In modern Botswana

-Before Botswana gained independence in 1966, a form of governance (bogosi) existed in the Tswana society (Molen, 2004) The Kgotla became the main core institution among the local tribes.
+Before Botswana gained independence in 1966, a form of governance (bogosi) existed in the Tswana society (Molen, 2004).
+The Kgotla became the main core institution among the local tribes.
 In each tribal community there were and are still various Kgotla hierarchically organized with the Kgosi being the leader.
 The Kgotla as a traditional system was and still is an institution serving as a forum for policy formulations, decision making, including political and economic developmental activities and judiciary on litigations.
 Traditionally, a counsel of advisers mostly from royal relatives assisted the chiefs as leaders of the Kgotla.

 The Kgotla institution continues to play a vital role in modern Botswana in regard to addressing conflicts arising from within and between communities.
 The Kgotla institution pioneers serious and candid consultation for the community or society at large as well as enriches a solid pattern of interaction at the village or town Kgotla.
 Basic human values of sociability, respect, and inclusiveness are portrayed in a way which makes proceedings take social significance far exceeding that of the adjudication of petty individual cases.

 Informal justice system is the dispute resolution mechanism falling outside the scope of the formal justice systems.
 It refers to the localized approach by communities to attain justice.
-This differs from formal justice systems which involves; civil and criminal justice and also includes formal state based justice institutions and procedures, like police, prosecution, courts and custodial measures.
+This differs from formal justice systems which involve; civil and criminal justice and also includes formal state based justice institutions and procedures, like police, prosecution, courts and custodial measures.
 Traditional justice is a component of the informal justice systems which is usually culture and community specific.
 Every society that forms informal justice system does so in relation to their individual pattern of social ordering of cultural norm (Lampe & Kaplan, 1999).

 4.3.2 Advantages